agent-mitra/virtual-avatar-generation/README.md

 ## SABR Platforms (Early Access)

-We’re planning on taking some of this foundational research and working with people to see what kinds of use cases might be actually useful to them - individual or enterprise.
+We’re planning on taking some of this foundational research and working with people to see what kinds of simulation tools oriented use cases might be useful to them - individual or enterprise.

 If you are interested in seeing applications of this simulation technology, you can fill this form out [here](https://docs.google.com/forms/d/e/1FAIpQLSeyUqgZ2683CStJkeR6_gP6uaM16QC9YrJKw7wRA1QzcYTvnA/viewform?usp=sf_link).